-The freezing of the Personal Allowance could result in over 1.3 million more people paying income tax by 2026 as salary increases could result in them exceeding the Personal Allowance.
+The freezing of the Personal Allowance is likely to mean that over 1.3 million more people will pay income tax by 2026 as salary increases push them above the Personal Allowance.

 Higher Rate Threshold

 Earnings above the Higher Rate Threshold will be taxed at 40%.
-For the tax year 2021/22 the Higher Rate Threshold will increase from £50,000 to £50,270 and then this allowance will be frozen until 2026 as announced in the 2021 Budget.
-The freezing of the Higher Rate Threshold could result in around 1 million more people paying the higher rate of 40% on some of their earnings as salary increases move their income over the Higher Rate Threshold.
+For the tax year 2022/23 the Higher Rate Threshold remains at £50,270, again, this is frozen until 2026 as announced in the 2021 Budget.
+The freezing of the Higher Rate Threshold is likely to mean around 1 million more people will pay the higher rate of 40% on some of their earnings as salary increases move their income over the Higher Rate Threshold.

 Additional Rate Threshold